zainabmelh/guide-articles/articles/Certificates/manipulate-arrays-with-unshift/index.md

 ---
-title: "Manipulate Arrays With unshift"
+title: Manipulate Arrays with Unshift
-parent: "certificates-guide"
 ---
 `myArray.unshift('Paul');` Basically you call `unshift` and pass what was deleted.